LordDashMe/lorddashme.github.io/README.md

 # [lorddashme.github.io](https://lorddashme.github.io/)

-As I progressed in learning things about software engineering, I compiled all the tools and technologies that are notable to me.
-I also shared my career history and experience through the years of challenges in the industry.
+As I advanced in learning about software engineering, I compiled all the tools and technologies that were notable to me using this site.
+I also shared my career history and experience through the years of challenges in the industry in the format of gists or tidbits.

 ## Common Files